gecio/gecio.github.io/docs/_imke/k8sapplications/runningapplications/index.en.md

 collection via labels which we apply to deployments.

 A service can have several types.
-In our example, we choose the type `LoadBalancer` to make out service accessible from outside the cluster via a public IP address.
+In our example, we choose the type `LoadBalancer` to make our service accessible from outside the cluster via a public IP address.

 ## Manifests